 Celebrity Endorsement: Did three memorable Pepsi commercials back in 2000-2001, was the face of Candies for two years, and of course endorses and helps create her own perfume, two of which are some of the world's best sellers.
 She also worked with Skechers in the early 2000s.
 Plentyoffish, and Sony were featured in her Hold It Against Me music video.
 Appeared in various Japanese and USA commercials for numerous brands and companies.

-Also joined The X Factor.
+Also joined and backed The X Factor.

 Made a mini music video/commercial for Twister Dance, released September 2012.

 She released her own video game called Britney's Dance Beat in 2001.

 She's had at least two clothing lines, one by Candies, one Intimate.